 Workplace accident claims frequently involve outside contractors, multiple parties, contracts and insurance coverage.
 Promptly recording and preserving evidence, including documents, is critical to defending these cases.
 Litigation in this area often turns on issues such as “supervision and control,” enforceability of indemnity and/or insuring agreements under New York’s statutory and common law, liability under New York State Labor Law §§ 240(1) and 241(6), and the liability of an employer under New York’s Workers’ Compensation Law.

 Workplace accidents place considerable strain on businesses and require vigilance on the part of management to ensure a reasonably safe working environment.
 Distinguishing between worker negligence and legitimate injury can be difficult, especially when accidents occur without witnesses.

 Phillips Lytle has a long history of successfully defending manufacturing facilities and businesses against workplace accident claims.
 Our attorneys have obtained successful determinations on such accidents at every stage of litigation in the state and federal courts across New York State.

-- Representing numerous clients in connection with the most serious types of industrial accidents, including explosions, fires, accidents involving heavy machinery, and matters including allegations of grave injuries and/or wrongful death.
+- Represented numerous clients in connection with the most serious types of industrial accidents, including explosions, fires, accidents involving heavy machinery, and matters including allegations of grave injury and/or wrongful death.